KellzCodes/c-plus-plus-practice/foundations/2. Conditionals and Logic/README.md

 Sample code can be found can be found in the [sortinghat.cpp](https://github.com/keldavis/c-plus-plus-practice/blob/master/foundations/2.%20Conditionals%20and%20Logic/sortinghat.cpp) file.

-## Rock, Paper, Scissors, Lizard, Spock
+## Rock Paper Scissors Lizard Spock

 The infamous game brought to popularity with the TV show [The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).